-I highly recommend buying the all-you-can-eat breakfast vouchers prior to your trip so you can just roll out of bed and enjoy a hearty meal downstairs before heading to the waterpark and/or doing any other activities.
-It is also cheaper than paying for breakfast on the day you get there.
-Or you can just opt for coffee and donuts at the Dunkin Donuts store located inside the resort.
+I highly recommend buying the all-you-can-eat breakfast vouchers before your trip so you can roll out of bed and enjoy a hearty meal downstairs before heading to the waterpark and/or doing other activities.
+It is also cheaper than paying for breakfast on the day you arrive.
+Or you can opt for coffee and donuts at the Dunkin Donuts store located inside the resort.

-5. You can bring or order your own food from outside the lodge.
+5. You can bring or order your food from outside the lodge.

 6. Take advantage of MagiQuest and other fun activities.